Research Workshops on Human Rights: call for applications

 All members of the Network may apply to organise a Research Workshop on Human Rights.
 Workshops must be co-convened by at least two members of the Network.
-To enhance inter-generational knowledge exchange, workshops should be co-convened by at least one PhD Member and one Senior Member wherever possible.
+To enhance inter-generational knowledge exchange, workshops should be co-convened by at least one PhD Member and one Senior Member wherever possible, and two different member institutions should be involved.
 Persons who are not members of the Network may participate in the workshops as speakers or presenters, but not as (co-)conveners.

 Application & budget

 Full proposals must be submitted by the (co-)conveners to the Network’s Academic Coordinator (email@example.com) through this form.
 If several panels are proposed, a short abstract or concept note for each panel should be included in the proposal.
 Proposals should aim at enhancing academic exchange among Network stakeholder universities, involve persons with varying levels of seniority and incorporate as many subfields as possible.
 They will be assessed and approved by the Academic Coordinator and the Chair of the Steering Committee.

 In principle, budgeted expenses should not exceed 1,000 euros.
 Higher amounts can be allocated to workshops under special circumstances that are duly justified by the (co-)conveners.